 - Pictures/Paintings/Mirrors – Smaller pictures with dimensions not exceeding 17.75″ by 20.5″ can be packed vertically in a regular 4 cubic foot size box after being wrapped in small size bubble wrap or paper.

-Paintings/pictures exceeding these dimensions should be packed in picture boxes, as per the video above.
+- Paintings/Pictures exceeding these dimensions should be packed in picture boxes, as per the video above.
 First wrap pictures in small size bubble wrap.
 Then use crumpled paper to cushion the bottom of the box.
 Insert pictures, and fill in spaces with more crumpled paper, so that your pictures are tightly packed, and do not move around inside the box.
-Usually, you will fit 2 to 3 pictures per box, depending of the thickness of the frames.Small size picture boxes will hold pictures with dimensions not exceeding 26.5″ by 37″, and large size picture boxes will hold pictures with dimensions not exceeding 33″ by 48″
+Usually, you will fit 2 to 3 pictures per box, depending of the thickness of the frames.Small size picture boxes will hold pictures with dimensions not exceeding 26.5″ by 37″, and large size picture boxes will hold pictures with dimensions not exceeding 33″ by 48″.

 - Plants – Do not water before move, as this adds extra unnecessary weight, and water will tend to drip as plants are carried across floors.
 For very small plants, pack in 2 cubic foot size boxes, and leave “open faced”.
 Large plants can be shrink wrapped by movers to add stability.

-- Plates and Dishes – Make a bed of crumpled packing paper at the bottom of your 2 cubic foot box.
+- Plates and Dishes – As per video above: make a bed of crumpled packing paper at the bottom of your 2 cubic foot box.
 Plates should be stacked vertically in the box, as one stacks them in the dishwasher.
 It is often convenient to pack in bundles of 4, with adequate padding between plates.
-Regular newspaper can be used, although this leaves a film of ink on your dishes.
+Regular newspaper should not be used, as this leaves a film of ink on your dishes.

 - Pool Table – Will need to be disassembled before moving – usually done by a specialist.

-- Small Lamps – Simaler size shades can be packed together after being removed.
-After removing lamp harp (metal piece that the shade sits on), body of lamp can be combined with bedding and linens, and packed in a 6 cubic foot size box.
-If moving locally, it is often easier for the Customer to transport small lamps, as the proper packing can consume a fair amount of time and resources.
+- Small Lamps – Similar size shades can be "telescoped" and packed together after being removed.
+After removing the harp (metal piece that the shade sits on), body of lamp can be combined with bedding and linens, and packed in a 6 cubic foot size box.
+If moving locally, it is sometimes easier for the Customer to transport small lamps, as the packing of lamps can consume a fair amount of time and resources.

-- Sofas & Cloth Chairs – As part of the packing process, detachable cushions will need to be packed in 6 cubic foot boxes or wrapped with plastic bags (see Tips & Guidelines).
-Main body should be wrapped in shrink wrap to ensure that cloth is kept clean and dust free during move.
-This protective plastic is especially important when transporting sofas in an elevator, as the corner of the sofa that absorbes all the weight when sofa is tilted up will be vulnerable to crushing and soilage without it.
+- Sofas & Loveseats – As per video above, wrapped in shrink wrap to ensure that cloth is kept clean and protected.
+This protective plastic wrapping is especially important when transporting sofas in an elevator, as the corner of the sofa that absorbes all the weight when sofa is lifted up on end will be vulnerable to crushing and soilage without it.
 This protective plastic is also very important if your furniture is going to storage.
 Please note if your sofas are leather and being stored for a significant period of time, they should not be permanently sealed with shrink wrap, as the leather will need to “breathe”.
 Sofa bags are recommended instead.
 This protection is automatically included in our service.

-- VCR / Stereo Pieces – Pack two per “2 cubic foot” size box.
+- DVD / Stereo Pieces – Pack two per “2 cubic foot” size box.
 Use plenty of crumpled paper for cushioning.